pavansp24/spark-streaming/readme.md

 More can be done by publishing the metrics to cassandra or any db and running apache super set for Business Interlligence.

+To see the spark job and streaming metrics, can access spark history server on http://localhost:4040

 https://superset.incubator.apache.org/